 The need for finance can hit us at any time whether we are prepared or not.
 In case of financial emergencies, personal loans are of great help since there is no specific purpose tied to the loan.
 Though personal loans are available in abundance in the market, pensioners may find it harder to get an approval.
 Banks consider older folk a greater risk and are more reluctant to lend to them.
 But retired folk who draw a pension are still in a more favourable realm.
-Here are a few top banks that offer personal loans to pensioners with good benefits.
+Here are a few top banks that offer personal loan to pensioners with good benefits.

 State Bank of India offers personal loans to retired employees of the Central or State Government.
 The loan is also extended to Defence pensioners.
 Family pensioners can also apply for this loan.